 ■NOTE: If the meter shows no voltage, inspect fuses, wiring harness, connectors, and switches.

 Ignition Timing

 The ignition timing cannot be adjusted; however, verifying ignition timing can aid in troubleshooting other components.
-To verify engine timing, see Section 2.
+To verify ignition timing, use the following procedure.